kuwisdelu/MSIResearch/README.md

 ### SSH keys for Magi servers

-Because we currently rely on shared login credentials for lab members, please do __NOT__ set up SSH keys on Magi servers.
+Because we currently rely on shared login credentials for `viteklab` members, please do __NOT__ set up SSH keys on Magi servers.

-You will be asked for password authentication when connecting to `Magi-03`.
+You will be asked for password authentication when connecting to any Magi node.